-I’m back, as promised, with more information about my new love-Discbound Notebooks!
+I'm back, as promised, with more information about my love of Discbound Notebooks!
 I was totally in the dark about them until a blogging friend happened to mention them.
-So I thought I’d share this information with you in case you have a serious office supply addiction like I do!
+So I thought I'd share this information with you in case you have a serious office supply addiction like I do!

-Recently I shared with you how I set one up one of these discbound notebooks to serve as a blog planner, and if you missed that post, you can find it here: 3 Planners I’m Using to Stay Organized.
+Recently I shared with you how I set one up one of these discbound notebooks to serve as my garden journal and also my blog planner.

 Although I'm using mine as a blog planner, discbound notebooks can be used for so much more because they are customizable.
 Home management notebooks, recipe books, sketch books, project books, units of study notebooks, printed ebooks, and of course, yearly planners are some of their possible uses.

 They are called this because the paper inside is hole punched in a unique way that fits around discs that keep the notebook together.
 The discs come in different sizes so that you can create the size of notebook that you need.
 Because the paper is punched in this special way, you can easily add, remove, or reposition the pages inside without opening up rings as in a traditional 3-ring binder.

 The ARC customizable notebook system is a Staples product, and they also carry the Martha Stewart line of discbound notebooks as well.
 You can find these products at your local Staples store, the Staples website, or on Amazon.